opdev1004/cssfactory/README.md

 ## 🤔 Background

 Building CSS libaray is bothersome.
 So I have built this tool to provide CSS libraries development environment.
+Just put css files in directories and build with configuration.
+The most simple way to build CSS library!

 ## 📢 Notice